AndrewBlackwell/Ledger/README.md

-# WorkWell: Freelance and On-Campus Shift Tracker
+# Ledger: Freelance and On-Campus Shift Tracker

 ![Screenshot](docs/screenshot.png)
 **Track your time, conquer your goals.**

 ## Overview

-**WorkWell** is a web application tailored for self-employed freelance students and on-campus employees who need an efficient way to log and track their work hours.
-Whether you're juggling multiple freelance projects or managing shifts as an on-campus employee, WorkWell offers a streamlined solution to keep track of your time, analyze your work patterns, and optimize your productivity.
+**Ledger** is a web application tailored for self-employed freelance students and on-campus employees who need an efficient way to log and track their work hours.
+Whether you're juggling multiple freelance projects or managing shifts as an on-campus employee, Ledger offers a streamlined solution to keep track of your time, analyze your work patterns, and optimize your productivity.

 ## Tech Stack